material-motion/material-motion/specifications/view_duplication.md

 # Element duplicator

+This is the engineering specification for the Element Duplicator object.

-An element duplicator is the act of creating an "apparent replica" of a visual element.
+An Element Duplicator is responsible for creating an "apparent replica" of a visual element.

 ---